I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_callbacks.md

 Must be zero.

-`RenderPrimitive`
+`GetState`

-Points to the driver-supplied D3DHAL_RENDERPRIMITIVEDATA callback.
+Points to the driver-supplied D3DHAL_GETSTATEDATA callback.
 A driver must implement the callback that this member points to.

-`RenderState`

-Points to the driver-supplied D3DHAL_RENDERSTATEDATA callback.
-A driver must implement the callback that this member points to.

-`SceneCapture`

-Must be set to <b>NULL</b> in a Windows 2000 and later driver.
-For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dSceneCapture</b> callback.
-For DirectX 7.0 and later, this callback was replaced by the handling of the D3DRENDERSTATE_SCENECAPTURE render state in the <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> function.

-`TextureCreate`

-Must be set to <b>NULL</b> in a Windows 2000 and later driver.
-For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dTextureCreate</b> callback, or <b>NULL</b>.

-`TextureDestroy`

-Must be set to <b>NULL</b> in a Windows 2000 and later driver.
-For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dTextureDestroy</b> callback, or <b>NULL</b>.

-`TextureGetSurf`

-Must be set to <b>NULL</b> in a Windows 2000 and later driver.
-For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dTextureGetSurf</b> callback, or <b>NULL</b>.

-`TextureSwap`

-Must be set to <b>NULL</b> in a Windows 2000 and later driver.
-For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dTextureSwap</b> callback, or <b>NULL</b>.
+`dwReserved0`

+Must be zero.

+`dwReserved1`

+Must be zero.

+`dwReserved2`

+Must be zero.

+`dwReserved3`

+Must be zero.

+`dwReserved4`

+Must be zero.

+`dwReserved5`

+Must be zero.

+`dwReserved6`

+Must be zero.

+`dwReserved7`

+Must be zero.

+`dwReserved8`

+Must be zero

+`dwReserved9`

+Must be zero.

 ## Remarks
 The driver allocates this structure and sets appropriate values in all members.
 The driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556229">DrvGetDirectDrawInfo</a> function returns a pointer to this structure in the <b>lpD3DHALCallbacks</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551627">DD_HALINFO</a> structure.